cpiker/mbr88/compatibility.md

 ## Operating System Survey

+### FreeDOS  (ongoing, open source)

+FreeDOS is a free, open-source DOS-compatible OS actively developed and tested on real 8088/8086 hardware.
+It is fully compatible with mbr88 and has been verified working on the Leading Edge Model D test platform used to develop mbr88.

+**Partition types:** `0x01`, `0x04`, `0x06`

+**VBR `55 AA` signature:** Present.

+**MBR overwrite risk:** `FDISK /MBR` rewrites the MBR.
+Same procedure as MS-DOS.

+**Bootable-flag behavior:** Same as MS-DOS.
+FreeDOS `FDISK` enforces one active partition; use `mbrpatch -p` to restore multi-boot flags afterward.

+---

+### ELKS — Embeddable Linux Kernel Subset  (ongoing, open source)

+ELKS is a modern open-source project that ports a minimal Linux-like kernel to 8086/8088 hardware.
+It is designed with current best practices and full awareness of the MBR boot convention.

+ELKS has been verified working on the Leading Edge Model D test platform used to develop mbr88, including multi-partition coexistence with FreeDOS.

+**Partition type:** `0x80` (MINIX) is conventional for ELKS.

+**VBR `55 AA` signature:** Present.

+**MBR overwrite risk:** ELKS installation tools may write boot code to the MBR.
+Reinstall with `mbrpatch -u` if needed.

+**Bootable-flag behavior:** Standard.
+Uses `0x80` for the bootable partition.
+Multi-boot with DOS and other systems works correctly with mbr88.

+---

 ### MS-DOS / PC-DOS 2.0 – 3.3  (1983 – 1987)

 The MBR and the `0x80` active-partition convention were introduced with PC DOS 2.0